Full Throttle (1995 video game): Cancelled sequels

-Critics considered development of new sequels to Full Throttle unlikely.
-LucasArts' interest shifted away from the adventure genre in later years, and failure to develop two sequels presumably hindered the possibility of a third.
+Critics considered development of sequels to Full Throttle unlikely.
+LucasArts' interest shifted away from the adventure genre, and failure to develop two sequels presumably hindered the possibility of a third.
 Also, nearly all developers who were involved with the original Full Throttle in 1995 had since left LucasArts.
 LucasArts ceased all internal development in 2013, shortly after their parent company Lucasfilm was purchased by The Walt Disney Company.
-In a 2017 interview discussing the work on the remaster, Schafer said that he feels that the story of Full Throttle was essentially complete with the game, and does not envision creating a sequel himself.
+In a 2017 interview discussing the work on the remaster, Schafer said that he feels that the story of Full Throttle was essentially complete, and does not envision creating a sequel.

 Remastered

-A remastered version of Full Throttle, titled Full Throttle Remastered, was developed by Schafer's Double Fine Productions for release on Windows, OS X, Linux, PlayStation 4 and PlayStation Vita.
+A remastered version of Full Throttle was developed by Schafer's Double Fine Productions for release on Windows, OS X, Linux, PlayStation 4 and PlayStation Vita.
 The PlayStation 4 and PlayStation Vita versions are cross-buy and cross-save.
 The remastered version was released on April 18, 2017.
 Like Day of the Tentacle Remastered and Grim Fandango Remastered, the remastered version of Full Throttle includes updated graphics and sound, improved controls, and developer commentary.
 Similarly, the game allows the player to swap between the original graphics and sound with the remastered versions.

 The game uses the original voice actors' dialog pulled from the original recordings, with Schafer calling Conrad's voice "irreplaceable".
 The remastered version premiered at the 2017 Game Developers Conference, where Schafer presented a remaking of a magazine pack-in demo that included recorded lines that had not been included in the full game.
 Schafer said that fans had been critical of Full Throttles relatively short length of about eight hours compared to other LucasArts games at the time which could take up to 40 hours.
 However, as he worked at the remaster, player expectations have changed, and he felt that Full Throttle would be much better suited at its length in 2017, comparing it to other fully polished, short games like Inside.

-A port for the Xbox One was released on October 29, 2020.
+A port for the Xbox One, published by Xbox Game Studios, was released on October 29, 2020.